tushar2704/Best-Ever-Streamlit-Applications/README.md

 - [Streamlit](https://streamlit.io/): Streamlit is the backbone of this portfolio, enabling seamless integration of interactive data apps into a web interface.
 - [Python](https://www.python.org/): Python is used for scripting and data analysis in all the projects showcased here.
-- [Other Technologies]: Mention any other relevant technologies or libraries used in your projects.
+- [Other Technologies]: Mention any other relevant technologies or libraries used in respective projects.